 Whether conduct is sufficiently offensive to constitute sexual harassment is determined from the perspective of an objectively reasonable person of the same gender in the same situation.

-Stalking is repeated following, harassing, threatening, or intimidating another by telephone, mail, email, texting, social networking, or any other method that purposely or knowingly causes emotional distress or reasonable fear of bodily injury or death.
+Stalking is repeated following, harassing, threatening, or intimidating another by telephone, mail, email, text, social networking, or any other method, including third party contact, that purposely or knowingly causes emotional distress or reasonable fear of bodily injury or death.

 Relationship Abuse and Violence